ERAS Photo

-Professional Medical Residency Headshots
+Medical Residency & Fellowship Application Headshots

 |

-Your residency headshot is absolutely critical because faculty members make snap judgements about how serious you are just by the way your ERAS photo looks.
-And they do this BEFORE they look at your application.
+Your residency/fellowship headshot is critical because faculty members make snap judgements about how serious you are just by the way your ERAS photo looks.

-ERAS photo background color?
+What is the best ERAS photo background color?

 A white or light gray backdrop typically stands out on ERAS as a thumbnail and is statistically more likely to be clicked on, which means more eyeballs looking at your application.

-What size should ERAS photo be?
+What size should an ERAS photo be?

-The correct format is 2.5 x 3.5 inches at 150 dpi, with a maximum file size of less than 100 KB.
+The correct format is 2.5 x 3.5 inches at 150 dpi, with a maximum file size of less than 150 KB*.
 It must be in color, with your full face and shoulders visible and centered in the middle of the image.

 Dive deeper on what to wear on camera by clicking here.